betuldanismaz/dashboard/README.md

 ## 📄 License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## 📞 Support

-For support, please open an issue in the repository or contact the development team.
+For support, please open an issue in the repository or contact me.

 ## 🙏 Acknowledgments